Sedimentation Dynamics of Bodies with Two Planes of Symmetry

 and presents three different dynamics for bodies whose $\alpha_p \alpha_r \lesseqgtr 0$, as seen in their phase portraits in figure \ref{fig:phasePlotpY}.

-Bodies with $\alpha_p \alpha_r < 0$ are termed `settlers', whose phase portrait has one stable and one unstable fixed point.
-From any initial orientation, settlers attain their stable orientation, with their $\boldsymbol{p}_2$ parallel/anti-parallel to gravity, asymptotically in time, and thence fall vertically.
-The stable fixed point is globally attracting (see appendix \ref{app:fLP}).
-A bent capsule with circular cross-section, for example, is a settler.
+Di-bilaterals with $\alpha_p \alpha_r<0$ are termed `settlers', whose phase-portrait has one globally attracting (see Supplemental Material) stable fixed point and one unstable fixed point.
+Asymptotically in time, settlers orient their $\boldsymbol{p}_2$ parallel/anti-parallel to gravity and thence fall vertically, without rotating. \hj{Similar behaviour occurs in bent achiral fibres \cite{tozzi2011settling} and non-deformable chains \cite{ekiel2009hydrodynamic}.} Incidentally, a body lying in this class shows settler-like dynamics at moderate Reynolds number \cite{PhysRevFluids.8.L062301}.

 The class we term `drifters' have $\alpha_p \alpha_r = 0$.
-Their dynamics sustains infinitely many fixed points lying along the great circle, which we term $\cal A$, of $p_{1y}=0$ if $\alpha_p=0$ or $p_{3y}=0$ if $\alpha_r=0$.
+Their dynamics supports infinitely many fixed points lying along the great circles $\cal A$, of $p_{1y}=0$ if $\alpha_p=0$ or $p_{3y}=0$ if $\alpha_r=0$ (figure \ref{fig:phasePlotpY}(b)).
 The dynamics occur in the intersection of $\mathcal{S}^2$ with the plane of constant $p_{3y}$ ($p_{1y}$), provided $\alpha_p=0$ ($\alpha_r=0$).
-This invariant manifold (a circle) contains two points of intersection with $\cal A$, one stable and the other unstable, as shown in figure \ref{fig:phasePlotpY}(b).
-Drifters will eventually fall with their principal axes inclined at some constant angles with respect to gravity.
-Thus, like ellipsoids, drifters display persistent horizontal drift.
+This invariant manifold (a circle) intersects $\cal A$, at a stable and an unstable fixed-point.
+Drifters eventually fall with their principal axes inclined at some constant angle to gravity and, like ellipsoids, display persistent horizontal drift and no rotation.

-A wide range of behaviour, all involving rotation for all time, is displayed by `flutterers', whose $\alpha_p \alpha_r>0$.
-Every fixed point here is either a center or a saddle point.
+A range of behaviour, all involving perpetual rotation, is displayed by `flutterers', whose $\alpha_p \alpha_r>0$.
+Every fixed point here is either a centre or a saddle point, \hj{as for a U-shaped disk \cite{vaquero2024u}}.
 The maximum in $H$,

-corresponds to center fixed points and the minimum, $H_{\text{min}}=0$, corresponds to stable and unstable manifolds of the saddle points.
-The trajectory for a given initial condition lies on one of the four closed curves formed by intersection of $\mathcal{S}^2$ with the corresponding constant $H$ surface (figure $\ref{fig:Hcurves}$),
+corresponds to centre fixed points and the minimum, $H_{\text{min}}=0$, corresponds to stable and unstable manifolds of the saddle points.
+The trajectory for a given initial condition lies on a closed curve representing a constant $H$ surface (figure $\ref{fig:Hcurves}$),